-You can’t be physically removed from a property where you are a tenant unless the person who is trying to remove you is there as a representative of the Enforcement of Judgements Office.
+The only people who can physically force you out of your rented home are court officers and the Fire and Rescue Service.
 Your landlord can’t turn up and throw you out of the property or come into the property and remove your property.
 This is illegal.

 If you’ve fallen behind on your rent or you’ve broken the terms of your contract your landlord may decide to end the tenancy agreement.
-To do this the landlord will have to give you at least 28 days Notice to Quit in writing explaining why you have to leave.
-If you don’t have a tenancy agreement or your tenancy agreement has expired the landlord can give you 28 days Notice to Quit at any time, without needing a reason.
+To do this the landlord will write to you at least 28 days before the date you're supposed to leave.
+This message is called a notice to quit.

-If you get a Notice to Quit from your landlord talk to an advice agency to see if you can fight the eviction action and what your rehousing options are.
+If you get a Notice to Quit from your landlord talk to our advisers to see if you can fight the eviction action and what your rehousing options are.

 Getting your deposit back